 4. Amazing Source of Vitamin C

-Bitter Melon is an amazing source of vitamin-C. 100g of Raw Bitter Melon contains 89 mg of Vitamin C, which is a staggering 119% of the recommended daily Intake (the cooked version contains approx. 50% of RDI).
+Bitter Melon is an amazing source of vitamin-C. 100g of Raw Bitter Melon contains 89 mg of Vitamin C, which is a fantastic 119% of the recommended daily Intake (the cooked version contains approx. 50% of RDI).

 Bitter Melon is great for other vitamins too.

 Bitter Melon is a great source of beneficial flavonoids such as ß-carotene, a-carotene, lutein, and zeaxanthin.
-It also contains a good amount of vitamin-A. Flavonoids have a good reputation for fighting free radicals and assisting in anti-aging and maintaining healthy skin.
+It also contains a good amount of vitamin-A. Flavonoids have a good reputation for fighting free radicals.
+They can assist in anti-aging and maintaining healthy skin as well.

 What are the potential side effects of Bitter Melon?

-It is important to note that as with all foods (particularly new ones), if you have any chronic conditions or are taking medication, consult your physician first before going on a big bitter melon kick, in case the combination results in any unpleasant side effects.
+If you have any chronic conditions or are taking medication, consult your physician first before going on a big bitter melon kick.
+This is important to avoid the risk of any unpleasant side effects.

 According to WebMD – Bitter Melon should not be fed to children (especially the seeds as these are toxic) and pregnant women risk menstrual bleeding if they consume this fruit as well.

 If you are diabetic and are on medication, please consult with your medical professional before taking bitter melon long term.
-As it can potentially lower your blood sugar levels, you should consider how this will affect your medication and your dosage over the long term.
+As it can potentially lower your blood sugar levels, you should consider how this will affect your medication and your dosage.

 Some people who have what is called G6PD deficiency should also avoid Bitter Melon as they are at risk of developing “Favism”, which is a condition with some symptoms similar to Anemia.

 2. Karela Juice

-Karela juice is popular amongst the diabetic community, as it is one of the few fruit juices with a low sugar content.
+Karela juice is popular amongst the diabetic community, as it is one of the few fruit juices with low sugar content.

 2. Black Bean Pork with Bitter Melon

 Chinese Salted black beans work beautifully with Bitter Melon, as they neutralize the strong taste of the melon.
 The lean beef soaks in the flavour of both, making for a very tasty dish.
 Similar to a curry, the flavor of this dish increases with time as the sauce is absorbed into the tender meat and vegetables.

 3. Karela Chips